This page contains Bylaws for both Armstrong Little League and Armstrong Pony League

 a.
 The Government of Armstrong Little League shall be under the direct supervision of the President of the Board of Directors.
 The Board of Directors will be a two-tiered board consisting of the Executive Board and the General Board.
 The total membership of the Board of Directors will not exceed 29 individuals.

 b.
-The Executive Board will consist of seven individuals.
-These are President, Vice President, Treasurer, Secretary, Equipment Manager, Safety Officer, Player Agent and Coaching Coordinator.
+The Executive Board will consist of eight individuals.
+These are President, Vice President, Treasurer, Secretary, League Information Officer, Equipment Manager, Safety Officer, Player Agent and Coaching Coordinator.
 No two executive board members may be from the same immediate family.

 c.
 The Board of Directors shall elect, annually, the eight mandatory officers.

 d.
-The General Board will consist of Umpire-In-Chief, League Information Officer, Uniform Coordinator, Fundraising Coordinator, Concession Coordinator, Tournament Coordinator or other positions, as the Executive Board deems appropriate.
+The General Board will consist of Umpire-In-Chief, Uniform Coordinator, Fundraising Coordinator, Concession Coordinator, Tournament Coordinator or other positions, as the Executive Board deems appropriate.

 e.
 When called upon board members will be charged with a specific task or duty.
 All board members are expected to present a verbal/written report for every meeting they are in attendance.